Ethical Billing Practices Depend on Your Honesty and Accuracy

 As a professional services provider, you should only charge for hours you’ve actually worked.
-In turn, your client should pay for that time.
-However, recent research shows that hourly time billing practices can lead to over-charging clients and over-working employees.*
+In turn, your client should pay for that time as per ethical billing practices.
+However, recent research shows that hourly time billing practices can lead to over-charging clients and over-working employees.

-Of course, this type of behavior is not the norm.
-For most organizations, ethical concerns over billing practices are a result of inaccurate time tracking.
-For instance, a graphic designer spends 15 minutes tweaking a website design for Client A then gets called into an impromptu meeting for Client B. The meeting starts 15 minutes past the hour, so it’s really only 45 minutes long.
+For most organizations, time theft is not the norm.
+However, ethical concerns can still arise over billing practices resulting from inaccurate time tracking.
+For instance, a graphic designer spends 15 minutes tweaking a website design for Client A. Then, he gets into an impromptu meeting for Client B. The meeting starts 15 minutes past the hour, so it’s really only 45 minutes long.
 But the designer forgets about the website work for Client A and mistakenly bills the full hour to Client B. Client A gladly pays a smaller bill, while Client B feels cheated.

-For many professional services organizations, time accounting is arbitrary and inconsistent, and inaccuracies lead to lost trust and a bad reputation.
-Worse yet, consultants may fail to log all the time they actually spend on projects, and they end up selling themselves short.
+For many professional services organizations, time accounting is arbitrary, and the resulting inconsistency and inaccuracy can lead to lost trust and a damaged reputation.
+Worse yet, consultants may fail to log all the time they actually spent on projects and end up selling themselves short.
 How do you ensure ethical—and fair—billing practices when time tracking mistakes run rampant?

 Less Hassle = More Honesty

-- All clients, all in one place: A centralized solution that enhances visibility into all billable hours and items by client encourages completeness and accuracy.
+- All Clients, All in One Place: A centralized solution that enhances client visibility into all billable hours and items, which encourages completeness and accuracy.

-Remember, your clients expect and trust you to be truthful in your billing practices.
-Anything less than truthful is not only unethical; it is a violation of your clients’ trust.
+Remember, your clients trust you to be truthful in your billing practices.
+Anything less than honesty is not only unethical, it is a violation of your client’s trust.
+Therefore, ethical billing practices in service organizations plays a big role.
 Implementing time tracking software that encourages accurate time billing and provides a detailed audit trail will help you get paid for all the time spent on your projects and avoid disputes.

 *“The Tyranny of Billable Hours,” Cass Business School, London, August 17, 2012.